-The best glassware will be as shiny as the others.
+The best glassware will be As shiny As The others.
 Polishing glassware may seem daunting to those who have never done it before.
-However, that doesn’t mean you can’t do it perfectly.
-If you’ve ever had glazed glass, you know how to polish glassware.
-It is extremely time-consuming to get a glass to finish like this mirror.
+However, it doesn’t mean You can’t do it Perfectly.
+If You’ve ever had glazed glass, You know how to polish glassware.
+It is incredibly time-consuming to get a drink to finish like this mirror.

 Using A Glass Washing Machine